Root Data Entity

 (indicating the directory of ro-crate-metadata.json

-is the RO-Crate Root), or an absolute URI (indicating a detached RO-Crate).
+is the RO-Crate Root), or an absolute URI.

 It is RECOMMENDED that resolving the identifier

-programmatically return the RO-Crate Metadata Document or an archive (e.g. ZIP) that contain the RO-Crate Metadata File, using content negotiation and/or Signposting.
-With an RO-Crate identifier that is persistant and resolvable in this way from a URI, the root data entity SHOULD indicate this using the cite-as
+programmatically returns the RO-Crate Metadata Document or an archive (e.g. ZIP) that contains the RO-Crate Metadata File, using content negotiation and/or Signposting.
+With an RO-Crate identifier that is persistent and resolvable in this way from a URI, the Root Data Entity SHOULD indicate this using the cite-as

 property according to RFC8574.
 Likewise, an HTTP/HTTPS server of the resolved RO-Crate Metadata Document or archive (possibly after redirection) SHOULD indicate that persistent identifier in its Signposting headers using Link rel="cite-as"